cloud-custodian/cloud-custodian/docs/source/gcp/gettingstarted.rst

 configure your GCP authentication credentials on your system in a way in which the application is able to retrieve them.

-Choose from one of the following methods to figure your credentials, depending on your use case.
+Choose from one of the following methods to configure your credentials, depending on your use case.
 In either option, after the configuration is complete, Custodian will implicitly pick up your credentials when it runs.